curl/curl/docs/TheArtOfHttpScripting.md

 ## More on changed methods

- It should be noted that curl selects which methods to use on its own depending on what action to ask for. `-d` will do POST, `-I` will do HEAD and so on.
-If you use the [`--request`](https://curl.se/docs/manpage.html#-X) / `-X` option you can change the method keyword curl selects, but you will not modify curl's behavior.
-This means that if you for example use -d "data" to do a POST, you can modify the method to a `PROPFIND` with `-X` and curl will still think it sends a POST.
+ It should be noted that curl selects which methods to use on its own depending on what action to ask for. `-d` makes a POST, `-I` makes a HEAD and so on.
+If you use the [`--request`](https://curl.se/docs/manpage.html#-X) / `-X` option you can change the method keyword curl selects, but you do not modify curl's behavior.
+This means that if you for example use -d "data" to do a POST, you can modify the method to a `PROPFIND` with `-X` and curl still thinks it sends a POST.
 You can change the normal GET to a POST method by simply adding `-X POST` in a command line like:

     curl -X POST http://example.org/

- curl will however still act as if it sent a GET so it will not send any request body etc.
+ curl however still acts as if it sent a GET so it does not send any request body etc.

 # Web Login